Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 ### `None` in array-based conditions

-- `None` in `HasInfluence` is an official filter feature - it generates such block and it matches only items which have no influence.
+- `None` in `HasInfluence` is an official filter feature - it generates such block and it matches only items which have no influence. `None` will be accepted only if it appears exactly once, not mixed with any influence names.
 - `None` in other array conditions is a FS extension.
-It causes that block to not be generated.
-Useful when the value comes from elsewhere - use code like `$chance_bases = None` when you do not want specific blocks to be generated.
+They are skipped.
+Useful when the value comes from elsewhere - e.g. in code like `$chance_bases = None [...]
+BaseType $chance_bases`.
+Multiple variables may be used within one condition.
+If a block gets only `None`s it will not be generated.

 ## actions